tomohisa/dcb-events.github.io/docs/faq.md

 ## Does it increase chances of lock collisions?

-*tbd:* no, chances for collisions are _smaller_ because optimistic lock only around required event types / tags
+*tbd:* no, chances for collisions are _smaller_ because optimistic lock only around required Event Types / Tags

-## How can it be used with a "classical" event store?
+## How can it be used with a "traditional" Event Store?

 *tbd:* link to [DCB with a traditional Event Store](advanced/dcb-with-a-traditional-event-store.md)